mariuswinkler/mariuswinkler.github.io/_pages/research.md

   </p>

   <p>
-    With the high resolution of the ICON storm-resolving climate model—operating at kilometer scale—we can capture these subtle contributions and quantify their role in shaping the equatorial surface wind momentum budget.
+    With the high resolution of the storm-resolving climate model ICON which operates at kilometer scale, we can capture these subtle contributions and quantify their role in shaping the equatorial surface wind momentum budget.
   </p>
 </section>

 <figure>
     <img src="/assets/images/overturning.png" alt="Small scale triggers overturning circulation">
     <figcaption style="background-color: #f2f2f2; padding: 5px;">Surface heat flux revives surface pressure: an illustrative example.
 Surface heat exchange (small curly arrows, lower left) triggers convection, shifting the vertical temperature profile (red) toward higher temperatures and lowering surface pressure ("L").
-Gravity waves (black curly arrows) redistribute mass and energy across the free troposphere, modifying temperature profiles (blue) over non-convective regions and reinforcing higher surface pressure ("H") over colder areas.
+The free troposphere is assumed to rapidly equilibrate horizontal temperature differences by redistributing mass and energy.
+This adjustment modifies temperature profiles (blue) over non-convective regions and reinforces higher surface pressure ('H') over cooler areas.
 This process ultimately strengthens surface winds by enhancing the circulation pattern (blue circular arrows).
 Visualization: Yvonne Schrader. </figcaption>
 </figure>
 <section>
   <p>
-    From the study at the top of this page, we learned how important the pressure gradient force is — a force largely shaped by the underlying sea surface temperature (SST).
+    From the study at the top of this page, we learned how important the pressure gradient force is, which is largely shaped by the underlying sea surface temperature (SST).
   </p>

   <p>